Best fall plants for privacy – 11 beautiful choices for seasonal garden screening

 • Best for: Modern schemes

-Miscanthus, a type of ornamental grass, is a lovely choice for surrounding a fall patio.
-Cultivars provide height, movement, and texture, and are particularly well-suited to contemporary backyards and prairie-style planting.
+Miscanthus, a type of ornamental grass for privacy, is a lovely choice for surrounding a fall patio.
+Cultivars provide height, movement, and texture, and are particularly well-suited to modern backyards and prairie-style planting.

 Try 'Silver Feather', from Nature Hills, which, as its name suggests, has silvery, feathery plumes.
 Meanwhile, 'Fire Dragon' (also from Nature Hills) turns orange and red in the fall.
 Plant them in full sun in well-draining soil to help them thrive.

-Rather than cutting back dying foliage, leave it to stand to develop a reflective, light-brown hue to cheer the winter garden, advises gardening expert John Negus.
-'Then, in early spring when leaves loosen and blow about the garden,
+Rather than cutting back dying foliage, leave it to stand to develop a reflective, light-brown hue to cheer the winter garden.
+In early spring, you can then cut miscanthus back, leaving around four inches above ground.

 3. Japanese anemone